×

-Pelvis Fractures
+Causes of Pelvis Fractures

 Pelvis fractures are usually the result of high-impact incidents that cause a blow to the hip and pelvic bones.
-Weak bones (low density) can also lead to pelvic fracture, especially in older people with osteoporosis.
-Such people are more prone to pelvic fractures, which may occur from a minor fall or even everyday movements that exert pressure on the pelvis.
+Weak bones (low density) can also lead to a pelvic fracture, especially in older people with osteoporosis.
+Such individuals are more prone to pelvic fractures, which may occur from a minor fall or even everyday movements that exert pressure on the pelvis.

 Pelvis Fractures Risk Factors

-Symptoms of Pelvis Fractures
+Symptoms of a Pelvis Fracture

 • Intense pain in the hip and groin region, which increases with movement